Dreamy Twisted Rib Cowl | Free Crochet Pattern (knit-look)

 Whether worn alone or as part of the full Twisted Rib set, the Dreamy Twisted Rib Cowl is a timeless accessory- cozy, textured and visually striking from every angle.

-The cowl is worked lengthwise in rows as a flat rectangular piece, then two opposite corners are folded to the middle to join the piece.
+The cowl is worked lengthwise in rows as a flat rectangular piece, then folded and joined to create its signature shape.

 You can change the size of your cowl by changing the size of the ractangle.
 For a larger cowl, start with more chains in a multiple of 2 + 1 for the turning chain!
 Add more rows in the pattern repeat for a wider cowl!